 Farnham has had to overcome tremendous adversity to bring her music to the world.
 But in so doing, it has fueled a passion to create music that touches people in a universal way.
 It has also birthed a true humanitarian who is just as passionate about standing up for others in need.
 From mentoring inner city kids in Compton and Los Angeles, to providing transitional housing for the homeless, rescuing pets, supporting veterans and organizing six benefits supporting music education and ethnic unity, Farnham is a woman who consistently goes the extra mile.

 The artist's intense passion and skill have resulted in a Billboard Top 40 hit with “Necessary Groove” ('Vintage' LP), and in 2018 five music awards plus other accolades.
-She has won a total of five Global Music Award Medals, a Los Angeles Music Award, a Producer's Choice Honors Award for Best Female Singer/Songwriter in 25 Years (Quarter Century run of Los Angeles Music Awards), the coveted Hollywood F.A.M.E.
+She has won a total of six Global Music Award Medals, a Los Angeles Music Award, a Producer's Choice Honors Award for Best Female Singer/Songwriter in 25 Years (Quarter Century run of Los Angeles Music Awards), the coveted Hollywood F.A.M.E.
 Award for Special Achievement, Singer Songwriter, a Las Vegas Counter Culture Award for "Best Jazz Performer", a Rotary Outstanding Service Award and many others.
-In 2019, she's already won another three music awards.
+In 2019, she's already won another four awards, including the honor of being one of the youngest Albert Nelson Marquis Lifetime Achievement Award recipients.

 Farnham has appeared on Good Morning America, NBC 6, Telemundo and toured throughout the US and abroad.
 She has performed at festivals, including the Hub City Jazz Festival outside New York City, on stages with Latin jazz greats Tito Puente Jr and Celia Cruz.
 She has even inspired audiences with her formidable courage at major sporting events such as the Ericsson Open (the only female artist), the Miami Marathon and national dates for NASCAR.
 The multiple award-winning, critically acclaimed 'Vintage' LP garnered her interview requests and airplay in US, Canada, Europe, South America and Africa with standing ovation and sold out live performances.

 A passionate educator as well as a humanitarian, Katherine has dedicated herself throughout her career to giving back.
 She taught at several universities including serving as the youngest Adjunct Voice Faculty member at Miami's New World School of the Arts BFA Music Theatre Division.
-She was also Lead Instructor for the International Performing Arts Academy's Voice, Acting and Modeling classes in Nashville.
 She served for two consecutive years as Celebrity Voice Judge for the Los Angeles Music Center's Annual Spotlight Awards, alongside several Broadway veterans.
 In addition to creating award-winning spoken word poetry, she is a published author and the founder of the charitable initiative Music for Peace International.
 She holds a BM Degree with highest honors from Boston's acclaimed Berklee College of Music, and her MM from the University of Miami Frost School of Music.

 Against all odds, Farnham delivers time and again and has made it clear that she's going all the way.